-Spot prices in the wholesale electricity market increased dramatically during January.
-Average spot prices for the month ranged from $147 ($45 in Dec) in the far South, to $168 ($67 in Dec) at the top of the North Island as depicted in the following chart.
+Spot prices in the wholesale electricity market increased again in January.
+Average spot prices ranged from $183 in the lower South Island (up from $169 in December), up to $204 in the upper North Island (up from $184).

 Electricity Generation Mix

 Lower holiday period demand meant that hydro generation could be reduced allowing for storage to be conserved early in January.
 As demand picked up later in the month thermal generation increased as did hydro reflecting some increased inflows.

 Power transfers on the HVDC link connecting the North and South Islands are important both in showing relative hydro positions and the reliance on thermal power to meet demand.
 High northward flow tends to indicate a good SI hydro position, whereas the reverse indicates a heavy reliance on thermal power to make up for hydro shortages.

 January saw northward transfer reduce and southward transfer increase to conserve SI hydro storage .

 The Electricity Futures Market